jerryhgladinet/docs/deploy/source/chapter07.rst

     * You can bind the SSL certificate to the Default Web Site so the Default Web Site will have HTTPS binding.

-    * Do not turn on “SSL Only” nor “Require Client Certificate”, because the web service depends on localhost:80 for inter-process communications over localhost:80
+    * Do not turn on “SSL Only” nor “Require Client Certificate”, because the web service depends on localhost:80 for inter-process communications over localhost:80.

-    * If you need “SSL Only” feature, we recommend you un-bind port 80 from the external IP Address on the “Default Web Site”.
+    * If you need the “SSL Only” feature, we recommend you un-bind port 80 from the external IP Address on the “Default Web Site”.
 You can leave localhost: 80 binding intact.

 .. warning::

     CentreStack server leverage http://localhost:80 for internal inter-process communication.
-From outside of the firewall, they can use HTTPS to communication to the CentreStack server.
+From outside of the firewall, they can use HTTPS for communication to the CentreStack server.
 From the inside of the CentreStack server, the port 80 HTTP protocol and the localhost will still need to be available for the "Default Web Site" for internal processes to communicate to each other.